51Degrees/documentation/src/devicedetection/features/useragentclienthints/overview.md

 There are two ways to retrieve UA-CH values.
 You can either set HTTP headers in your response to the user's browser to ask it to send UA-CH values as HTTP Headers, or you can use a JavaScript API to retrieve the UA-CH values on the client.
+See the [Guidance](@ref UACH_Guidance) section below if you're unsure which to use.

 This topic has the following sub pages: